cansyl/DEEPScreen/README.md

     * **chembl_uniprot_mapping.txt** contains the id mapping between UniProt accessions and ChEMBL ids for proteins, in tab-separated format (Target UniProt accession, Target	ChEMBL id, Target protein name and Target type),
     * **DUDEDatasetFiles.zip** contains training/test dataset for the DUD-E dataset,
     * **Lenselink_Dataset_Files.zip** contains training/test datasets in Lenselink *et al.*'s study,
-    * **MUVDatasetFiles.zip** contains training/test dataset for the MUV dataset, together with the InChI representations for all ChEMBL compounds (version 23),
+    * **MUVDatasetFiles.zip** contains training/test dataset for the MUV dataset, together with the SMILES representations for all compounds in the dataset,
+    * **RepresentativeTargets_Benchmark_Dataset_Files.zip** contains training/test datasets for the Representative Targets benchmark (an in-house chemical bias and negative selection bias free benchmark dataset constructred in this study), including the SMILES representations for all compounds in the dataset (columns in each comma seperated file: compound ChEMBL id, SMILES, train or test),
     * **sample_test_compound_file.txt** contains the SMILES representations for an example set of query compounds, in tab-seperated format, with a header.
 The first column is the query compound identifier and the second colunmn is the SMILES,
     * **trained_target_families.txt** contains the high level protein family information for 704 targets of DEEPScreen, in tab-separated format (Target UniProt accession, Target ChEMBL id and protein family name).